highbyte/dotnet-6502/docs/systems/c64/libraries.md

 shown and clearing it fetches the next at once, switching multicolour on or off realigns the pixel pairs on the shape's odd bits (the sprite split effect), a sprite can be in front of the graphics on one part of a line and behind them on the rest, and a sprite colour written mid-line changes from that pixel like the background colours do.
-Sprite-to-sprite collisions come from these runs and are latched as the line ends;
-sprite-to-background collisions still use the sprite's position at the start of the line.
+Sprite-to-sprite collisions come from these runs and are latched as the line ends, and so are sprite-to-background collisions, from the runs' opaque pixels against the foreground pixels the graphics sequencer output on the line (a set bit, or a 10/11 pair in multicolour; nothing while the vertical border flip-flop is set).
+The collision interrupt flags latch whether or not the source is enabled, and reading a collision register clears the collisions, not the flag.
+Where sprites overlap, the lowest-numbered one with an opaque pixel is shown and its own priority bit alone decides against the foreground graphics, so a sprite in front of the graphics does not show through a higher-priority sprite that is behind them.
 The SpriteX sample in the Avalonia and browser menus shows each of these cases.

 Which character row a raster line shows, and which of its eight lines, is not arithmetic on the